It is 50 years this month since the typographic symbol, the interrobang, was debuted to the world.

 While the general public embraced it, and the advertising industry enthusiastically deployed it, the interrobang’s stumbling block to real success and acceptance was the language purists who weren’t convinced of its necessity or its grammatical accuracy.

 And alas, by the early 1970s the so-recently-celebrated interrobang had all but disappeared into obscurity.

 It went virtually unnoticed when, in 1996, the interrobang was officially recognised in the 10th edition of Merriam Webster’s Collegiate Dictionary, listed under the definition for punctuation.

-It was Keith Houston’s Shady Characters website articles of early 2011 that first introduced me to the interrobang (and I owe him a debt of gratitude for his thoroughly researched and heavily citated work, which has helped me put this piece together).
+It was Keith Houston’s Payday approval. of early 2011 that first introduced me to the interrobang (and I owe him a debt of gratitude for his thoroughly researched and heavily citated work, which has helped me put this piece together).

 I had long been a user of (the “ugly construction” of) ‘?!’ at the end of sentences, so it was with joy that I learned about the existence of the interrobang and with fervour that I adopted it for use.

 And suddenly, I discovered that this character, apparently forgotten for forty years, in fact enjoys a loyal – some might even say cult – following.